- Open Access

 Electronic supplementary material

-Additional File 1:Supplementary tables and figures: Table S1: Fatty-acid profiles (%) of phospholipids in a quality control (QC2) sample, comparing conventional manual versus automated sample-preparation methods.
+Additional File 1:: Table S1: Fatty-acid profiles (%) of phospholipids in a quality control (QC2) sample, comparing conventional manual versus automated sample-preparation methods.
 Table S2: Instrumental validation using a fatty-acid methyl ester (FAME) standard mixture.
 Table S3: Recovery evaluation of human plasmas spiked with tknown phospholipids (C15:0 and cis-C18:2n6).
 Figure S1: A mixture standard of FAMEs separated on the HP88 column.
 Figure S2: A representative plasma chromatogram separated on the HP88 column.
 Figure S3: A reagent blank chromatogram separated on the HP88 column.
 Figure S4: SPE Timeline graphics.
 Figure S5: Derivatization and gas chromatography (GC) run timeline.
 (PDF 429 KB)

 About this article